awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 You may want to use this 'flying V' configuration when you have resources on a central VPC, such as a repository of services, that other VPCs need to access\.
 The other VPCs do not need access to each others' resources; they only need access to resources on the central VPC\.

 **Note**
 VPC B and VPC C cannot send traffic directly to each other through VPC A\.
 VPC peering does not support transitive peering relationships, nor edge to edge routing\.
 You must create a VPC peering connection between VPC B and VPC C in order to route traffic directly between them\.
-For more information, see [Three VPCs Peered Together](#three-vpcs-full-access)\.
-For more information about unsupported peering scenarios, see [Unsupported VPC Peering Configurations](invalid-peering-configurations.md)\.
+For more information, see [Three VPCs peered together](#three-vpcs-full-access)\.
+For more information about unsupported peering scenarios, see [Unsupported VPC peering configurations](invalid-peering-configurations.md)\.

 The route tables for each VPC point to the relevant VPC peering connection to access the entire CIDR block of the peer VPC\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-full-access.html)

- For more information about updating your route tables, see [Updating Your Route Tables for a VPC Peering Connection](vpc-peering-routing.md)\.
+ For more information about updating your route tables, see [Updating your Route tables for a VPC peering connection](vpc-peering-routing.md)\.

-### One VPC Peered with Two VPCs for IPv6<a name="one-to-two-vpcs-full-access-ipv6"></a>
+### One VPC peered with two VPCs for IPv6<a name="one-to-two-vpcs-full-access-ipv6"></a>

 You have the same three VPCs in the VPC peering configuration as above\.
 In this example, all three VPCs have associated IPv6 CIDR blocks\.